LaunchCodeEducation/web-fundamentals/studios/github/README.md

 }
 ```

-Now link it in your `index.html`.
+Now link it in `index.html`.
 It should look something like this:

 ```html
 <html>